-Dealing with Difficult People at any time can be a challenge, at work it is even more stressful.
-How to make dealing with difficult people at work easier is about how you set boundaries and expectations from the beginning.
+Dealing with Difficult People at any time can be a challenge, at work it can be even more challenging.
+To make it easier to deal with difficult people at work.
+Set boundaries and expectations from the beginning.

 Dealing with Difficult People is all about how you start the relationship.
 Focus on behaviour that is productive and professional.
-Remember, ‘where focus goes, energy flows’.
-So, be clear what is, good and bad behaviour (misconduct), document it and manage it!
+Remember, ‘where focus goes, energy flows.
+So, be clear what you believe is, good and bad behaviour’.
+Also known as (misconduct).
+Document it and manage it!

-Behaving badly, in the work place is often a matter of opinion.
-To ‘err is human’, we all make mistakes, at times displaying poor judgement.
-Therefore, to keep everyone playing nicely, in the work sandpit, focus on good behaviour and make it clear what is acceptable and not right from the beginning.
+Bad behaviour, in the workplace can be a matter of opinion.
+To ‘err is human,’ we all make mistakes, at times displaying poor judgement.
+So, we need to set clear expectations.
+To keep everyone playing in a manner you find acceptable.
+Focus on good behaviour and make it clear what is acceptable and not right from the beginning.

-OK, there will be occasions, unfortunately, when we will all do the wrong thing, and someone will behave badly.
-How you deal with it will make all the difference in the moment and in the future.
+So, having the company vision, mission.
+And values statement as your business mantra of how ‘we operate around here’ it vital.
+Repeat it in all your documentation.
+And discussions.
+OK, there will be occasions.
+When unfortunately, we will all do the wrong thing.
+And have bad behaviour.
+How you deal with it will make all the difference in the moment.
+And in the future.

 That is why, a company policy around performance and misconduct is necessary.
-A policy alone is not enough though, Document and follow the procedure associated with the policy as well.
-Further, you need to ensure every one of your employees knows the policies and procedures and confirms their understanding with their signature.
+A policy alone is not enough though.
+Document and follow the procedure associated with the policy.
+Further, you need to ensure every one of your employees knows the policies and procedures.
+And confirms their understanding with their signature.
+Also, it’s important that you check their understanding.
+By asking questions.
+And talking about it.

 Make it clear up front what you consider to be bad or unacceptable behaviour.
 Thereby, providing you with a clear set of boundaries around acceptable conduct.
-Further, this clarification will be your best guide for steering your employee’s behaviour both at work and when representing the business externally.
-If alcohol is involved, people’s behaviour can change dramatically, so making it clear and understood about what acceptable behaviour up front is, will make a huge difference to how you can legally respond to any incident.
+This clarification will be your best guide for steering your employee’s behaviour.
+At work and when representing the business outside work.
+When consuming alcohol people’s behaviour can change.
+So making it clear.
+And understood what acceptable behaviour is will make a huge difference.
+To how you can respond to any incident.

-Following are two examples of bad behaviour cases that caught media attention, one resulted in a finding in favour of the employer while the other did not:
+The Following are two examples of bad behaviour.
+Cases that caught media attention.
+One resulted in a finding in favour of the employer while the other did not:

-The Pilot argued that it was unfair and a “One off incident”, however the Fair Work Commissioner ruled in favour of Qantas.
-The finding in favour of Qantas was due to their following their own policies and procedures in a fair procedure.
-Whereas, the Pilot lost the claim of Unfair Dismissal because according to the Evidence he had chosen to intoxicate himself.
+The Pilot argued that it was unfair.
+And a “One off incident,” but the Fair Work Commissioner ruled in favour of Qantas.
+Finding in favour of Qantas.
+Because they followed their own policies and procedures.
+And conducted it in a fair procedure.
+The Pilot lost the claim of Unfair Dismissal.
+Because according to the Evidence he had chosen to intoxicate himself.

-Boom Logistics asked a consultant to investigate the work environment on some of their sites.
-The consultant reported that the worksites were toxic, rife with bullying and harassment posing a serious risk to the health and safety of the employees.
-Further, the consultant recommended addressing the issues in various ways including potentially relocating some of the employees to other sites and taking disciplinary action with others.
+Boom Logistics asked a consultant to investigate the work environment.
+On some of their sites.
+The consultant reported that the worksites were toxic.
+Rife with bullying and harassment.
+Posing a serious risk to the health and safety of the employees.
+Further, the consultant recommended addressing the issues.
+In various ways including relocating some of the employees.
+To other sites and taking disciplinary action with others.

 There is a of detail in this case which I will summarise as follows:

-In short, it was the basis of this information that resulted in the employer dismissing Dewson from their employment.
-It unfolded in the Fair Work Commission proceedings that while Dewson had problematic behaviours, the procedures undertaken by the employer where equally problematic.
+It was the basis of this information that resulted in the employer dismissing Dewson.
+From their employment.
+It unfolded in the Fair Work Commission proceedings.
+While the commission accepted that Dewson had problematic behaviours.
+But also, the procedures undertaken by the employer were as problematic.

-Firstly, they were trying to remedy a situation they had allowed to unfold, but they went about it without a fair process.
-They did not investigate the allegations made against Dewson or the sequence of events of the alleged incident.
-They combined several incidents together to form an opinion about Dewson rather than look at the facts and provide substantial evidence.
+They were trying to remedy a situation they had allowed to unfold.
+But they went about it without a fair process.
+They did not investigate the allegations made against Dewson.
+Or the sequence of events of the alleged incident.
+They combined several incidents together.
+To form an opinion about Dewson.
+Rather than look at the facts and provide as much evidence as possible.

-Consequently, the Fair Work Commission found the Dismissal from employment of Dewson to be flawed.
+So, the Fair Work Commission found the Dismissal from employment of Dewson was not done the right way.
 This was despite the serious misconduct of Dewson which was not in dispute.
-This case highlights the importance of following procedural fairness and acting swiftly on any deviance from desired behaviour, but doing so in a calm, legally acceptable and well-structured manner.
+This case highlights the importance of following procedural fairness.
+And taking a quick response on any deviance from desired behaviour.
+With a well-structured approach.
+That also follows the companies policies and procedures.

-Following a legally acceptable and well-structured procedure for a discussion about behaving badly, unprofessionally/inappropriately, (misconduct) is not difficult:
+Follow a legal, acceptable and well-structured procedure.
+For a discussion about unacceptable behaviour.
+Also known as (misconduct).
+It is not difficult:

-• Invite the employee to a discussion as soon as possible, clearly outlining the purpose; to discuss the behaviour in question
+• Invite the employee to a discussion as soon as possible.
+Outlining the purpose; to discuss the behaviour in question

 • Allow the employee to have a witness present at the meeting